Jacksonville Personal Injury Attorney

 Even if you do not share fault, the state imposes monetary limits on the amount paid by other responsible parties dependent on their percentage of responsibility.

-Jacksonville Personal Injury FAQs
+Florida Personal Injury FAQs

 Charlie Gillette of Gillette Law, P.A. has helped thousands of people in the Jacksonville, Florida and Brunswick, Georgia areas with their personal injury and wrongful death legal matters.
 Over the years, he’s used his vast experience and knowledge to bring clients the quality legal advice they should expect, and the dedication that their cases deserve.
 Below are answers to some of the questions he’s most frequently asked about personal injury: